puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 Possible solutions:
 - Run the installer for any channels at system level: installer.exe --system-level

-### Why am I receiving the following message “To open this page in Internet Explorer mode, try restarting Microsoft Edge.”?
+### Why am I receiving the following message “To open this page in IE mode, try restarting Microsoft Edge.”?

 You are receiving this message because there was an unexpected error encountered within the Internet Explorer process which should be resolved by restarting Microsoft Edge.

-### Why am I receiving the following message “Turn off remote debugging to open this site in Internet Explorer mode otherwise it might not work as expected.”
+### Why am I receiving the following message “Turn off remote debugging to open this site in IE mode otherwise it might not work as expected.”

-You are receiving the message because you have started remote debugging and you have navigated to a web page that your organization has configured to run in Internet Explorer mode.
+You are receiving the message because you have started remote debugging and you have navigated to a web page that your organization has configured to run in IE mode.

 If the intention is to run remote debug on this page you can continue to do so, but the webpage will be rendered in the Microsoft Edge engine.